panacloud/bootcamp-2020/README.md

 [Everything You Need to Know About FLIP Animations in React](https://css-tricks.com/everything-you-need-to-know-about-flip-animations-in-react/)

-### Bootcamp 2020 Project 4A: Red Queen's Race with Web Animation API
+### Bootcamp 2020 Project 4A: Red Queen's Race with Web Animation API and React Hooks

-Review the [code and demo](https://codepen.io/rachelnabors/pen/PNGGaV) and improve and build your own Red Queens Race Animation.
+Review the [code and demo](https://codepen.io/rachelnabors/pen/PNGGaV) and improve and build your own Red Queens Race Animation with React Hooks.

 Note the following: